aholstenson/ataraxia/README.md

 // Join the network
 await net.join();

-// Start the services on top of the network await services.start();
+// Join the services on top of the network await services.join();

 // Register a service as a plain object const handle = services.register({